Back to Blog

 Science7 min Reading time

-The Stroop Test is one of the most well-known exercises for concentration and inhibition.
-Learn how the Stroop effect works and how you can benefit from it.
+The Stroop test is one of the most well-known exercises for concentration and inhibition.
+Learn how the Stroop effect works and how you benefit from it.

 The Stroop effect: